I spent several years working as a website evaluator and security tester for major technology companies.

 Several years ago I began to do freelance work as a website rater for a large multi-national company.
 The purpose of my work was to determine if a website was worthy of a certain ranking, offered users any valuable content, determine how easy the site was to navigate, etc. Along the way, I took on other website analyzing work with a different firm, using that company's software program to try and find vulnerabilities in websites as well as issues that might prove to be a security treat to anyone visiting them.

 It was mostly pretty boring work, yet I did begin to see some very interesting things begin to happen as I also analyzed these website's advertising content.
 At the time, I had no knowledge of companies like Cambridge Analytica or their theft of personal information of millions of Facebook users, or how they would eventually sell that information to the highest bidder and use it to help change the outcome of the 2016 presidential election through highly targeted advertising.

-Each of these ads were designed to brainwash a viewer in some way and many of them, as I later learned, were generated by Russian "troll farms".
+I later learned that many of these ads and social media memes were generated by Russian "troll farms".
 In case you don't know what a troll is, it refers to online instigators and troublemakers who lurk on forums and social media purely for the purpose of spreading hate, disinformation or causing chaos.
 Trolls may be a part of a highly organized group, such as those sponsored by Russia's intelligence agency, the GRU, or just ordinary nut jobs acting on their own volition.
 Several recent documentaries, including "The Great Hack", and "The Social Dilemma" have shown how the GRU employs hundreds, if not thousands of computer hackers to create fake accounts on Facebook, Twitter and other social media, and then to leverage those accounts to change people's minds or brainwash them.